Ohio State football trending for 4-star edge rusher Luke Wafle

-Ohio State is trending for a four-star defensive end in its 2026 football recruiting class.
+USC strengthened its position as the consensus No. 1 team in the 2026 college football recruiting rankings as a result of Wafle’s pledge.

-Four-star edge rusher Luke Wafle is projected to sign with the Buckeyes and head coach Ryan Day, according to two recent expert predictions.
+That result ran in direct contradiction to what the analysts thought right up to the end.

-Wafle is projected to sign with Ohio State with 53.9 percent likelihood, according to the On3 Recruiting Prediction Machine.
+Wafle was projected to sign with Ohio State with 53.9 percent likelihood, according to the On3 Recruiting Prediction Machine.

-USC remains in second place in the race to earn Wafle’s commitment, as the Trojans sit at 31.8 percent odds to sign the defensive lineman.
+USC was in second place in the race to earn Wafle’s commitment, as the Trojans had 31.8 percent odds to sign the defensive lineman.

-Penn State is a distant third at 3.9 percent and Texas is right behind with 2.5 percent odds.
+Penn State was a distant third at 3.9 percent and Texas was right behind with 2.5 percent odds.

 Ohio State was given a 100 percent chance to sign Wafle, according to the two projections listed on the 247Sports Crystal Ball.